An unexpectedly high Medicare bill can leave anyone reeling, but let’s get to the bottom of it.

 - Medicare Part A: If you don’t qualify for no-premium Medicare Part A, you may incur a late enrollment penalty for Part A. Take the number of months you didn’t sign up for Medicare and double it.
 That’s how long you’ll be charged a 10% penalty.
 For example, if you became eligible at the beginning of March and didn’t sign up until the end of June, you’ll be paying a 10% penalty for eight months.

 - Medicare Part B: A fee of 10% of the total cost for every 12-month period you didn’t sign up for Medicare Part B (and didn’t have creditable coverage) will added to your bill.
 For example, if you didn’t sign up for one year, you’d pay 10% extra, and if you didn’t sign up for five years, you’d pay 50% extra.
 This penalty doesn’t go away.
+In dollar terms, that is the standard $202.90 multiplied by 10%, which comes to an extra $20.29 a month on top of what everybody else pays.

 Income Adjusted Rate